tamas-fekete/bmp/README.md

 compile: gcc bmp.c canvas.c
-Very very simple raytracer draws two spheres on the screen.
+Very very simple raytracer draws a sphere on the screen with one light source.
+The code really needs some serious cleaning and tidying.?.